iArcanic/iss-cw/docs/report/iss-report.md

 ### 2.1.3 Single Sign-on (SSO)

-For SSO, since homegrown SSO within the organisation was implemented, i.e, authentication with username and password (see [2.1.2](#212-user-login)), this SSO accounts for external identity authentication.
+For SSO, since homegrown SSO within the organisation was implemented (see [2.1.2](#212-user-login)), this SSO here accounts for external identity authentication.
 The below function is a simulation of this – only requiring a `username`.
 The backend identity management of the third party company will be the responsible for performing the authentication and returning the result of it.

 ```python
 def single_sign_on(username)